Jamaica Eco Lodges and Hotels

 Caribbean – Ecotourism in Jamaica Eco Lodges and Hotels

 Jamaica has long stretches of white sandy beaches and nice reefs for snorkeling or scuba diving.
-They also have an African influence worth experiencing.
-Because so many tourists visit and can be hard on the ecosystems, businesses are increasingly moving towards eco-tourism.
+The country also has an African influence worth experiencing.
+Sustainability is moving to the forefront because so many tourists visit and can be hard on the ecosystems.
 This is what we like to see and encourage.
 When you visit, please do your part to promote sustainability by the choices you make in lodging.

 One of Jamaica’s best known attractions is Dunn’s River Falls.
 The falls are 600 feet tall.
 Rock ledges provide a series of stairs so that it’s easier to access the top.

 Below is an image from one of our Jamaica Eco Lodges, Tingalayas Retreat.
 You’ll see the kinds of plants, including Crotons and others that most of us know as house plants.
 Worth a visit just for that!